Lecture

 Speaker: Prof. Dr.-Ing.
 Erik von Harbou

-What to expect: Contents, structure and general conditions of the Energy and Process Engineering degree program
+What to expect: Content, structure and general conditions of the Energy and Process Engineering degree program

 Place of study: Kaiserslautern